surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   * Exclusive and Multi-solo both implemented.
   * Expand WT format to allow 16-bit-full-range .wt files
   * The "Show Tuning" display contains Interval Matrices
+  * The global high pass filter can be deactivated

 * Content
   * New Patches from @VinceyZed